CE-Programming/asm-docs/pages/tutorials/c/first-program.md

 # Making your Program (Compiling)

-You have your code written, but you wnat to test out your program?
+You have your code written, but you want to test out your program?
 Then this is the right command for you!
-It compiles your program, and if succesful, creates a `*.8xp` in the /bin/ folder!
+It compiles your program, and if successful, creates a `*.8xp` in the /bin/ folder!

 - To make on windows, go [here](https://www.cemetech.net/learn/C_SDK_Tips_and_Tricks#.22Making.22_the_program_2).
 - To make on linux and mac, go [here](https://www.cemetech.net/learn/C_SDK_Tips_and_Tricks#.22Making.22_the_program).

-Go ahead and send the file, `*.8xp`, to CEmu or your calculator, be sure you ahve the C libraries installed, and run it with `Asm(prgmPROGRAM`!
+Go ahead and send the file, `*.8xp`, to CEmu or your calculator, be sure you have the C libraries installed, and run it with `Asm(prgmPROGRAM`!

 # Finishing Up

 You should have just created, compiled, and tested a program that you made!
 Now that you have this knowledge, have fun creating programs and games!